 1. Establish Your Budget

 Determining how much you’re able to spend upfront is important to help you figure out which designs and considerations are right for you, when installing a pool.

-Adding a pool to your home is a very exciting investment for you and your family to enjoy but it can come with a hefty price tag.
+Adding a pool to your home is a very exciting investment and residential alteration for you and your family to enjoy but it can come with a hefty price tag.
 Determine how much you have to spend and set your budget.
 Once you’ve set your budget, you’ll be able to figure out what you can afford in terms of the size, design, and detail of your pool.
 What’s important to keep in mind is that even though there is a big upfront cost for adding a pool, it often yields a high return on your investment.